What influences a property’s value?

 Australian property values

-While you shouldn't try to "time" the property market (the best time to buy and sell is usually when you are ready to do so), keeping an eye on market trends is very important.
+The right time to buy is when you're ready financially.
+But keeping an eye on market trends is very important.
 Knowing how the market is performing can help you judge your property's value more accurately.
+This helps you avoid overpaying.

 How to find out the value of your home

-If you’re looking to buy a home or sell your current residence, you need an estimate on how much your property is worth.
+If you’re looking to buy a home or sell your current one, you need an estimate on how much your property is worth.

 Richard Whitten's headshot